devrsi0n/chirpy/README.md

 # Chirpy

-Chirpy is a easy to customize and privacy friendly comment system.
+Chirpy is a privacy friendly and easy to customize comment system.

+## Features

+- Privacy friendly
+- Customizable
+- Performant

 ## Contribution